tverdokhlebd/MinedIn/README.md

 - Web
 - Android

-Also some pools and exchangers will be added later.
+Popular pools and exchangers will be added later.